normanarnold492/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 This quote emphasizes that before optimizing your code for speed or efficiency, ensure it works correctly and is easy to understand.
 Unnecessary optimization early on can introduce unnecessary complexity, bugs, and hinder future development.
 Only when you have concrete data indicating a need for improvement should you start optimizing specific parts of your program.

+# 2024-02-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember that clarity and simplicity often lead to better long-term efficiency and fewer bugs."

+This quote emphasizes the importance of not over-engineering solutions or optimizing code prematurely, which can result in complex and hard-to-maintain systems.
+Instead, a programmer should write clear, readable code and optimize only after identifying genuine bottlenecks through profiling and testing.
+This approach saves time, enhances collaboration, and ensures your software remains adaptable to future requirements.